 To get the most out of every single day for the next 30 days, apply the Eisenhower Matrix to determine what’s important and urgent.
 This method is one of the best ways to completely overcome procrastination.

 Change your outlook in life and achieve more happiness by writing what you’re grateful for in a gratitude journal.

 If you need some writing prompts to jumpstart your journey to gratitude, check here.

 Also, if you are still deciding on the type of gratitude journal to use, our 2020 review of the best gratitude journals can help you make the right choice.

 16. Organize your digital files.

-After organizing your files, you may discover several important ones that you’ve been hunting for weeks, or even months.
-Also, you’ll free your computer from clutter, making it work more efficient.
+After organizing your files, you may discover several important ones that you’ve been hunting for weeks or even months.
+Also, you’ll free your computer from clutter, making it work more efficiently.